johnkerl/miller/docs6/src/manpage.md

          min      Compute minimum values of specified fields max      Compute maximum values of specified fields

+       -f {a,b,c}     Value-field names on which to compute statistics --fr {regex}   Regex for value-field names on which to compute statistics (compute statistics on values in all field names matching regex --fx {regex}   Inverted regex for value-field names on which to compute statistics (compute statistics on values in all field names not matching regex)

-       -f {a,b,c}   Value-field names on which to compute statistics -g {d,e,f}   Optional group-by-field names
+       -g {d,e,f}     Optional group-by-field names
+       --gr {regex}   Regex for optional group-by-field names (group by values in field names matching regex) --gx {regex}   Inverted regex for optional group-by-field names (group by values in field names not matching regex)

+       --grfx {regex} Shorthand for --gr {regex} --fx {that same regex}

-       -i           Use interpolated percentiles, like R's type=7; default like type=1.\n");
+       -i             Use interpolated percentiles, like R's type=7; default like type=1.
                       Not sensical for string-valued fields.\n");
        -s             Print iterative stats.
 Useful in tail -f contexts (in which case please avoid pprint-format output since end of input stream will never be seen).
        -h|--help      Show this message.
        [TODO: more]
        Example: mlr stats1 -a min,p10,p50,p90,max -f value -g size,shape
         mlr stats1